 - Issuers should not use social media to communicate investor-related information that is not also included on the centralized investor information area of the issuer’s website.
 In the absence of accurate and timely official disclosure, financial information communicated via social media could be considered of material importance to investors.

-- Posting of information related to regulatory actions (including documents related to the SEC MCDC Initiative or the IRS VCAP program) is not recommended, unless specifically required as part of a CDA or other legal obligation.
+- Posting of information related to regulatory actions is not recommended, unless specifically required as part of a CDA or other legal obligation.

 - Interpretive Release on Use of Electronic Media, Securities and Exchange Commission, Release No. 34-42728, April 30, 2000.